 Fast & Furious 9 picks up after The Fate of the Furious/Fast & Furious 8, with Charlize Theron’s Cipher back in action, along with John Cena starring as Dominic Toretto's brother (!) and rival.
 The movie finds a satisfactory explanation for what happened to Han (just about) – but we'll let you discover that for yourself if you haven't seen it yet.

-Fast and Furious 10 and 11 will operate as a two-part finale for the series.
-Dwayne Johnson's Luke Hobbs won't be part of the parts 10 and 11, but Jason Statham's Deckard Shaw seems like a real possibility.
+Fast X and 11 will operate as a two-part finale for the series.
+Dwayne Johnson's Luke Hobbs won't be part of the parts 10 and 11, but Jason Statham's Deckard Shaw has been confirmed.

 "Fast 9 is designed to be the prequel to the finale and establish a narrative that could stand over multiple films,” star/producer Vin Diesel told Total Film (opens in new tab) magazine.
 “F9 is an amazing film, it's going to be a thrill for people to see.
 But it needed to lay the groundwork for the finale, which will have to be broken into two films because there are so many elements to wrap up.”